What is cancer of unknown primary?

 Screening for cancer of unknown primary

-There is currently no screening for CUP available in Australia.
+There is currently no national screening program for CUP available in Australia.

 Preventing cancer of unknown primary